Mandala cross stitch charts

 If you already have a drawing, sketch or mandala image, you can also use the cross stitch pattern maker to create a starting chart and then refine it in the editor.

 A strong cross stitch mandala usually repeats the same visual language around the centre: matching corners, mirrored bands, balanced colour groups and recurring shapes.
 Symmetry helps keep the chart calm and stitchable, especially for counted cross stitch mandala patterns where every stitch needs to land cleanly on the fabric grid.
+The four-way and eight-way symmetry tools mirror your strokes automatically so the design stays aligned as it grows.

 Motifs and stamps make it faster to build mandala cross stitch charts because you can repeat small elements instead of redrawing every petal, star, diamond or border detail by hand.
 Try a 40 x 40 grid for a small mandala cross stitch pattern, or move up to 70 x 70 and 100 x 100 when you want more rings and detail.
+For a graphic, line-based look, the blackwork designer shares the same symmetry tools and works particularly well for monochrome geometric mandalas.

-Choose DMC Colours for Mandala Charts
+Choose DMC colours for mandala charts

 Mandalas can be monochrome, tonal or bright and layered.
 Use the DMC colour chart to plan related shades, then keep your palette small enough that the finished chart remains enjoyable to stitch.
+Four to ten colours is usually plenty - two colours that look distinct on screen can blur together once stitched at small scale, so test the contrast before committing.

 Floral mandala